Skip to content

 Ubuntu 16+

-In below table, target directory is the partition where OmniDeq needs to be installed.
+Note: In the table below, target directory is the partition where CHAI™ needs to be installed (for example: /opt).

 Resource CPU RAM Disk space